 What causes bulging or bubbling tire sidewalls?
 There are several potential causes:

-This type of tire damage has immediate and negative impacts on your ride's performance and comfort that's hard to ignore.
-So, you will likely notice it pretty quickly!
+This type of tire damage has immediate and negative impacts on your ride’s performance and comfort that’s hard to ignore.
+You will likely notice it pretty quickly!

 Extreme environment exposure